 - H – Help Yourself.
 In 7 Habits of Highly Effective People, Stephen Covey starts with personal accountability (be proactive, you have a choice, take responsibility for that power of choice), and ends with personal growth (sharpen the saw, take care of yourself).
 It really does start and end with you.
 Put your own oxygen mask on first.
 This can include sleep (eight hours a night), exercise (just go for a walk if you don’t see yourself becoming a gym-rat), journaling time (all the giants have done it, including Thomas Jefferson, Benjamin Franklin, Dave Ramsey), quiet time.

-- A – Attitude & Academics.
+- E – Empower Yourself.
 One of the unifying factors of successful people is that they NEVER.
 Stop.
 Learning.
 In fact, it’s practically their pastime and hobby.
 They’re always reading books, talking with other people about books they’ve read, going to workshops.
 They are personally aware that they haven’t yet figured it all out, and they are always on the hunt for education and growth.
 Their spirit is hungry and humble, as I once heard New York Times best-selling author Donald Miller say.

-- R – Resources.
+- R – Resources & Responsibilities.
 We can’t neglect the finite and important things in life: time, money, and energy.
 Energy should be managed in the first point, Help Yourself.
 Time should be carefully managed on a daily basis.
 But money does require special stewardship, and that’s where the resources segment comes in.
-At a ropes course one time, the facilitator once counseled our team: if you don’t use your resources, you lose them.
-Steward finances well.
+I remember a facilitator at a ropes course counseling our team: if you don’t use your resources, you lose them.
+We need to steward our finances well.

 So do I think S.M.A.R.T. goals are bad?
 No, I just think they’re not enough.
 All goals still need to be specific, measurable, achievable, relevant, and time-sensitive, but setting H.E.A.R.T. goals will keep your life in balance, and make sure your goals are on the right track.